 ABOUT THE SHOP

 Stinnett's Auto Body is open Monday through Friday 8:00 am - 5:00 pm.
-We are closed on the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+We are closed on the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Black Friday, and Christmas.
+We are open until noon on Christmas Eve.

 What is a direct repair shop?